Hamdi-Limam/PythonTraining/guess_output/program_one/README.md

 x = []
 ```

-Then, we got a if-else condition statement, if the condition is True, we will print x and True.
+Then, we got an if-else condition statement, if the condition is True, we will print x and True.
 Else, we will print x and False.

 In python, empty sequence, mapping and False, Zero of any numeric type and None are considered as False Values:
 * empty list: [] -> False